Non-simple SLE curves are not determined by their range: Derivation of Theorem and of Theorem

 But we know that the conditional law of an $\SLE_\kappa$ process given its left and right boundaries is also independently that of an $\SLE_{\kappa}(\kappa/2-4;\kappa/2-4)$ in each of the infinitely many bubbles formed by the left and right boundaries.
 Hence, we also have that the probability that an $\SLE_{\kappa}(\kappa-6)$ process is determined by its range is equal to $1$ if the same is true for an $\SLE_{\kappa}(\kappa/2-4;\kappa/2-4)$, and it is equal to $0$ otherwise.

 This proves the statement in the lemma. \end{proof}

 We are now ready to prove Theorem~\ref{thm:path_not_determined}.

 \begin{proof}[Proof of Theorem~\ref{thm:path_not_determined}] By the previous lemma, we can consider the case where $\eta$ is an $\SLE_{\kappa}(\kappa-6)$ process in $\D$ from $-i$ to $i$ which is given as the branch of a $\CLE_{\kappa}$ exploration tree in $\D$.
 As explained in the introduction, and in contrast to the proof of Theorem~\ref{thm:cle_not_determined}, we will need to resample the configuration in \emph{two} different well-chosen regions rather than just at \emph{one}, in order to globally preserve the range of $\eta$.

-We suppose that~$r$ is chosen to be very small, and we let~$B_1$ and~$B_2$ be the open disks of radii~$r$ around $-1/2$ and around~$1/2$ respectively.
-As in the proof of Theorem~\ref{thm:cle_not_determined}, we can control the number $N_k^1$ of good approximate pivotals in $B_1$ (resp.\ the number $N_k^2$ of good approximate pivotals in $B_2$) instead of the number $N_k$ of approximate pivotals in the ball of radius $r_0$ around the origin.
-The argument of the proof of Theorem~\ref{thm:cle_not_determined} allows to control separately $N_k^1$ and $N_k^2$.
-Let us now explain how one can in fact control \emph{both} simultaneously, i.e.\ that there exist a positive constant $a$ such that for all $\ul z \in \CT'$ and all $k \ge 1$,

-One way to proceed is to notice that the probability of the event $A$ that $\eta$ visits $B_1$, then $B_2$, then $B_1$, then $B_2$ in that order, and hits the boundary of the unit disk and itself in-between (so that the branches disconnect $B_1$ from $B_2$) as depicted in Figure~\ref{fig:twopoints}-(i) is strictly positive.
-We can furthermore impose on $A$ the fact that the cross-ratios of the four landing points on $B_1$ and on $B_2$ as indicated on the right of Figure~\ref{fig:twopoints}-(ii) in the complement of the paths drawn there are in $[u, 1/u]$ for some positive constant $u$.